 Anarchy and Magic

-In the UK for example: “Witch fever gripped East Anglia for 14 terrible months between 1645 – 1646.
+In the UK “Witch fever gripped East Anglia for 14 terrible months between 1645 – 1646.
 The people of these eastern counties were solidly Puritan and rabid anti-Catholics and easily swayed by bigoted preachers whose mission was to seek out the slightest whiff of heresy.
 A man called Matthew Hopkins, an unsuccessful lawyer, came to help (!)
 He became known as the ‘Witchfinder General’ .
 He had 68 people put to death in Bury St. Edmunds alone, and 19 hanged at Chelmsford in a single day.
 After Chelmsford he set off for Norfolk and Suffolk.
 Aldeburgh paid him £6 for clearing the town of witches, Kings Lynn £15 and a grateful Stowmarket £23.
 This was at a time when the daily wage was 2.5p.”

 More popular perhaps are the Salem witch trials of the Massachusetts Bay Colony between 1692-1693.